 There is additional funding available for training and for placements.
-The additional funding is awarded on a competitive basis (for examples of additional funding available for training and placements please see details from our cohort of students).
+The additional funding is awarded on a competitive basis.

 Is there a difference between studentships and scholarships?

 For the purpose of the MRC LID Studentship scheme there is not.
 We use the terms 'scholarships', 'studentships' and 'funding' interchangeably.